-For cataclastic flow and particle movement within these deformation bands, more space was required which led to a local porosity increase at the confining stress tested.
+For cataclastic flow and particle movement within these deformation bands, more space was required, which led to a local porosity increase at the confining stress tested.
 On the other hand, the bulk mechanical behaviour showed a net increase of volumetric strain, i.e. bulk compaction, up and shortly beyond peak stress (Fig.1).
 This indicates that the matrix compaction was prevailing the bulk deformation process to this stage.
 At the same time, a local increase of porosity may imply an increased permeability.
-This is striking and important to note since faulted OPA usually presents a decreased porosity (Laurich et al., 2017) and a reduction in permeability (Bakker and Bresser, 2020).
+This is striking and important to note since µm-thin shear zones from the so-called Main Fault in the OPA usually present a decreased porosity (Laurich et al., 2017) and a reduction in permeability (Bakker and Bresser, 2020).
+However, fracture-sealing veins (mostly calcite) in the Main Fault also indicate a paleo-fluid flow.
+Isotopic studies suggest that these veins formed contemporaneously with the initial fault activation, which supports or results on localised dilation in the early stage of shear development (Clauer et al., 2017).
 Here, further research is required to investigate the dependency of permeability and porosity evolution with increasing amount of shear stress.

 Some structures found in this study, such as the anastomosing crack network, resemble those found in highly strained OPA (Laurich et al., 2017; Orellana et al., 2018) and predict the early stage of Y-shear development.
 However, highly sheared OPA is characterised by grain size and porosity reduction, and gouge development (Laurich et al., 2017).
 Similar observations have been made on other clay-rich rocks (e.g. Haines et al., 2013; Holland et al., 2006; Rutter et al., 1986).
 Therefore, microstructures and related processes of an experimentally, up to peak-stress strained sample resemble only restrictedly such observed in naturally deformed OPA.
 Furthermore, the influence of strain amount and rate, pore pressure evolution during deformation, pressure solution and mineral precipitation as well as self-sealing plays an important role (Laurich et al., 2018; Voltolini and Ajo-Franklin, 2020).
+The above hypothesized preservation of deformation bands might not be long-lived.
 Ongoing studies on samples loaded to higher strains and under well-established effective consolidation stresses and undrained conditions will address remaining questions associated to the role of pore pressure and make comparison to naturally-deformed OPA more feasible.
+It is yet unexplored what controls would yield an dilational deformation band either to develop into gouge, into a compaction band or into an abandoned deformation band with displacement accommodated at a through-going, µm-wide shear zone, such as a Y-shear.
+Combinations or a sequential evolution of these fabrics might be possible, too.

 4.3 Micro-mechanical model